philipturner/metal-flash-attention/README.md

 This repository ports the official implementation of [FlashAttention](https://github.com/Dao-AILab/flash-attention) to Apple silicon.
 It is a minimal, maintainable set of source files that reproduces the FlashAttention algorithm.

-This repository includes a customized version of the [unified GEMM kernel](https://gist.github.com/philipturner/84f613a5cc745460a914d2c6ad226131), a self-contained script for reaching peak performance in matrix multiplications.
+The source tree contains a customized version of the [unified GEMM kernel](https://gist.github.com/philipturner/84f613a5cc745460a914d2c6ad226131), a self-contained script for reaching peak performance in matrix multiplications.
 The GEMM kernel is distinct from the FlashAttention kernel.
 The modified GEMM kernel serves a few purposes, such as testing naive attention algorithms.
 Code related specifically to GEMM, and its maintenance, is out of scope for `metal-flash-attention`.

 ## Modifications to FlashAttention